josephquismorio/websitev3/README.md

 there are also way more javascript animations, including swup page transition integration and scrollreveal for the home page. scrollreveal is also available on all pages (save for the contact page, which consists solely of a hero section), but doesn't execute when changing pages - i am working on fixing this! no worries. either way, i think this design is much cleaner and user friendly - i even managed to make a nicer mobile version! yay!

+## notes
+i'm not including images or the correct directory paths in the files - this is kind of a messy project to begin with given that i've uploaded most of this to an amazon s3 bucket and those *SUCK*, and also the images aren't too necessary to add here to begin with.